Displaced: 2026 Eric Hoffer Award winner

 I’ve never worked as a longshoreman or out in a field, but I have always felt deeply connected to the everyday working person.
 I am that person, as most of us are.

-I didn’t set out with any kind of thesis when I started this post, so before I go off on a random tangent, I’ll just say this:
+I didn’t set out with any kind of thesis when I started this post, so before I go off on random tangents, I’ll just say this:

 This is the one award I hoped to win.
 I’m so grateful Displaced received this particular award.